-Throughout the COVID-19 pandemic, the Company's decisions and actions have continuously been guided by two priorities: to protect Hydro One's employees; and to maintain the safe and reliable supply of electricity to Hydro One's customers.
-To date, Hydro One has been successful in achieving these priorities as the Company continues to operate-in-line with the evolving safety procedures and practices implemented since the start of the pandemic.
+In 2020, the World Health Organization declared COVID-19 a global pandemic.
+Since the start of the pandemic, the Company has continued to operate in-line with evolving safety procedures and practices.
 The Company continues to monitor and adhere to guidance provided by the Province and public health experts in an effort to ensure employee, customer and public safety.

-As an essential service, Hydro One's teams have continued to ensure the delivery of reliable power to energize life for all Ontarians since the start of the pandemic.
+As an essential service, Hydro One's teams have continued to ensure the delivery of reliable power since the start of the pandemic.
 The Company continues to take actions to protect its employees against the spread of COVID-19 in the workplace.
-Like most organizations, Hydro One experienced a modest increase in the number of employees who needed time off following the onset of the Omicron sub-variant in late 2021, however employee absenteeism has improved in the recent months and there has been no significant impact to any of its services or its work programs.
-Notwithstanding this improvement, Hydro One has proactively prepared contingency plans in the event of significant labour reductions in any of its lines of business.
+There has been no significant impact to the Company's services or work programs.
+Nevertheless, Hydro One has proactively prepared contingency plans in the event of significant labour reductions in any of its lines of business.
 Strategies implemented would depend on the severity and duration of a reduction in employees.

-The rapidly spreading Omicron variant is causing global staffing shortages which has led to supply chain issues in many industries.
+Global staffing shortages caused by the pandemic have led to supply chain issues in many industries.
 Hydro One has not been immune to the growing global supply chain disruptions and pricing pressures that are being experienced across the utility industry.
 However, it has managed these disruptions by shifting projects and taking proactive measures to ensure it has the materials and equipment necessary to complete its capital work program.
 As a result, there has not been a material impact to the overall work program.